Can Nail Polish Be Healthy? Don’t Paint Your Nails Again Without Reading This!

-Skin is not the barrier we may believe it to be—it absorbs, through pores, hair follicles and sweat glands, everything that is applied to it.
+Skin is not the barrier we may believe it to be; through pores, hair follicles, and sweat glands, it absorbs everything that is applied to it.
 It’s also the largest detoxifying organ in your body!

 Researchers from Duke University and Environmental Working Group tested women for triphenyl phosphate (TPHP)—an endocrine-disrupting chemical found in nail polish—about 12 hours after they had their nails painted.
 100 percent of the participants showed evidence of this toxin in their bloodstream, half a day later.1

 These chemicals that are absorbed into your bloodstream and lymphatic system then flow to the rest of your body and lodge themselves in organs and tissues where they build up and lead to toxicity.

 I love how long-lasting “Gel Toes” are, as the ladies in the salon call it.
 But I’m not going to EVER soak my nails for 15 minutes in acetone again.
 That’s 15 minutes of pouring paint thinner into my bloodstream!